Crossrail: Silvertown (London City Airport)

 Although the Crossrail route passes very close to London City Airport, there is no station serving the airport directly.
 London City Airport had proposed the re-opening of Silvertown railway station, in order to create an interchange between the rail line and the airport.
 The self-funded £50 million station plan was supported 'in principle' by the London Borough of Newham.
 Provisions for re-opening of the station were made in 2012 by Crossrail.
 However, it was alleged by the airport that TfL was hostile to the idea of a station on the site, a claim disputed by TfL.

 In 2018, the airport's chief development officer described the lack of a Crossrail station as a "missed opportunity", but did not rule out a future station for the airport.
 The CEO stated in an interview that a station is not essential to the airport's success.
 In May 2019, the chief development officer confirmed discussions are ongoing about a station for the airport as part of the proposed extension to Ebbsfleet.
+In 2025, TfL set out that they did not support an additional Elizabeth line station in the area, as it could lead to increased operating costs and slower journeys for existing passengers using the line.